swelborn/tomopyui/docs/index.md

 ### Installing without CUDA

-Without CUDA, this program is useless for aligning/reconstructing tomography data.

-If you don't have CUDA and you just want to check out the ipywidgets, you can still do that using the environment.yml in the docs folder:
+Without CUDA, you will miss out on some of the features in tomopyui.
+You can still install it by doing the following

 ```
 cd tomopyui
-cd docs
-conda env create -f environment.yml
+conda env create -f environment-nocuda.yml
 ```

 Then, activate the environment and install:

 ```
-conda activate tomopyui-docs
+conda activate tomopyui
 cd ..
 pip install .
 ```